 "I missed playing the game and having the ball in the two months off the pitch.
 Now I am very happy - we have won where it is hardest to do so.
 We're proud of this," he told TZ.

-Thiago's cross-field pass released Robben to secure the points for Pep Guardiola's side on Saturday with a sublime chipped finish and the Spaniard confessed there was an element of fortune about his hurried assist.
+Thiago's cross-field pass released Robben to secure the points for Pep Guardiola's side on Saturday with a sublime chipped finish, although the Spaniard was happy to give his team-mate full credit for the goal.

 "I only saw one player [Robben] in red.
 It all happened so fast.
 Then I saw it was Arjen and knew what was happening.
 Arjen has a very great quality," he said.

-Thiago went on to state his gratitude to have been able to play in such a highly anticipated encounter, insisting the experience rivaled that of playing for Barcelona against Real Madrid.
+Thiago went on to state his gratitude to have been able to play in such a highly-anticipated encounter, insisting the experience rivalled that of playing for Barcelona against Real Madrid.